Mer (community): Lifestyle

 Historically, Mers were wedded through arranged marriages, which were agreed between the parents of two new-borns.
 However, a girl married as a child would only be sent to live with her husband's family after achieving maturity.
 Cross-cousin marriage was common, while polygamous marriages were rare, only being permitted if a man was unable to have children with his first wife.
 The women of this community do not observe female seclusion norms, widow remarriage was not prohibited and menstruation seclusion taboos are not followed.
 Dowry operates largely in the favour of women.
 Differing from typical Hindu weddings, the Khaṁḍūṁ ceremony involves a sword being wed as a proxy for the groom.
 Grooms wear a jūmaṇuṁ made of twenty tolas of gold which has either been passed down or borrowed from relatives.
 Modern transport and equipment such as orchestra troupes are employed.
-Dates would be distributed in a custome called Lāṇ, to fellow villagers to celebrate a wedding or the birth of a son.
+Dates would be distributed in a custom called Lāṇ among fellow villagers to celebrate a wedding or the birth of a son.
 Wedding processions are taken out in a gāḍū, a traditional bullock cart which transports women from the bridegrooms's side to the bride's home in the jān.

 Mers are Kshatriyas.
 However, in the local caste system, Vaishyas would not consume food from Mers due to their consumption of meat and alcohol.
 Mers are considered part of the Kānṭio Varna or haughty groups that included other tribes such as Rajputs and Ahirs.
 The Tēr Tāṁsḷī (13 bell-metal bowls) a group of thirteen communities that dine together but do not intermarry, includes the Mers.
 Vasvāyā - crafstmen, merchants and the barber are considered to be rūp or the beauty of the village by Mers.
 Mers and Rabaris maintained a symbiotic relationship with every Mer-majority village having Rabari families, who would manage the village herd and sell dairy products from their own animals.